 Current Market Participant adds a new additional Data Universal Numbering System (DUNS) Number by certified Retail Electric Provider (REP).

-A Market Participant who has completed testing certification in the Texas Marketplace with the current Texas Standard Electronic Transaction (TX SET) version determines that they need to establish a new Additional DUNS by Certified REP (DUNS or DUNS + 4) under that Market Participant’s existing umbrella.
+A Market Participant who has completed testing certification in the Texas Marketplace with the current Texas Standard Electronic Transaction (TX SET) version determines that they need to establish a new additional DUNS by certified REP (DUNS or DUNS + 4) under that Market Participant’s existing umbrella.
 In this instance the certified Market Participant in a specific service territory is simply adding a new trade name and DUNS number that will be utilizing the same Load Serving Entity (LSE), same banking relationships, same back-end systems, same Transmission and/or Distribution Service Provider (TDSP) territories, same functionality, and the same Established EDI Provider.
 If any of these criteria differ from the original DUNS, the Competitive Retailer (CR) will need to test during the “In-flight” period and use the New CR track.

 Current Market Participant Changes to an “Established” Service Provider.